 Many ELD vendors are still running AOBRD platforms and don’t plan on switching fleets over to ELD until Q4 of 2019 when required.
 This raises the concern that some vendors may not transition effectively to the new, more complex, and thorough requirements for ELD devices.
 Before bringing any solution to the market, time is required for proper testing, resolving any issues, and improvement.
 When it comes to electronic logging and roadside transfer especially, your business needs a reliable solution.

 Early on, Geotab made the decision to only provide an ELD solution as of December 18, 2017, and did not offer an AOBRD solution.
 We spent more than 18 months focused on ELD and building a robust system.
 Geotab works closely with FMCSA and regularly connects with customers to continually gather feedback and enhance the ease of use of the system.
 Early adopters have had more than a year and a half running Geotab’s Cloud ELD solution, and are well versed and operating smoothly in their everyday life and during roadside inspections.

 We encourage other fleets to take a critical look at vendor qualifications like years in business, ranking, and security when picking their ELD solution.

 Get more tips on picking the best ELD provider in this post.

 ELDs only after December 16, 2019

 The use of grandfathered AOBRDs is limited and coming to an end.
 The Full Compliance Phase of the ELD rule begins on December 16, 2019.
 After this date, drivers and motor carriers are must use self-certified ELDs.
-AOBRDs, logging software and paper logs will all be phased out at this point.
-For a full explanation on ELD self-certification, see this post.
+AOBRDs, logging software, and paper logs will all be phased out at this point.
+For a full explanation of ELD self-certification, see this post.